supervisely-ecosystem/classes-stats-for-images/README.md

 ### Open app

-After you run the app, new task appear in workspace tasks.
+Once app is started, new task appear in workspace tasks.
 Monitor progress from both "Tasks" list and from application page.
-To open report in new tab click "Open" button.
-App will save a report to "Files": `dsdas/dasdasd/ads`
+To open report in a new tab click "Open" button.

+App saves resulting report to "Files": `/reports/classes_stats/{USER_LOGIN}/{WORKSPACE_NAME}/{PROJECT_NAME}.lnk`.
+To open report file in future use "Right mouse click" -> "Open".